reproducible-reporting/parman/README.md

 - Support for Dask, because:
   1. The Dask `Future` does not subclass from `concurrent.futures.Future`.
-     Supporting dask would imply a lot of extra boilerplate code in SweetFuture.
+     Supporting dask would imply a lot of extra boilerplate code in ParMan.
   2. The Dask `Future` implements only a subset of `concurrent.futures.Future`.
-  3. Dask Distributed has a large memory and time overhead, and it has little advantages over Parsl.
+  3. Dask Distributed has a large memory and time overhead.

 ## Plans

-- Write a better README.
+- Simplify usage.
+- Add more examples.
+- Tutorial.